k0rdent/docs/docs/admin/installation/prepare-mgmt-cluster/vmware.md

     Create a `Secret` object with the username and password

+    > WARNING:
+    > The `username` parameter should be set to the vCenter username along with the domain name.
+    > For example, `userName@domainName`.
+If you don't specify the domain name for active directory users,
+    > the vSphere Container Storage Plug-in will not function properly.

     The `Secret` stores the username and password for your vSphere instance.
 Save the `Secret` YAML in a file named `vsphere-cluster-identity-secret.yaml`:

     ```yaml